the-teachingRSE-project/competencies/competencies.md

-Due to the broad need throughout academic specializations, the described levels serve as a baseline and certain fields will require higher SE skill levels as development is a larg part of their actual research.
+Due to the broad need throughout academic specializations, the described levels serve as a baseline and certain fields will require higher SE skill levels as development is a large part of their actual research.

 #### Bachelor
 Students at undergraduate level mostly consume science/knowledge.